Department of Industrial and Manufacturing Engineering and Technology

 - IME 522 Manufacturing Quality Control

-- IMT 262 Applied Statistics & Quality Control
+- IMT 262 Applied Statistics and Quality Control

 Management Methods for Quality - 2 hrs.